excalidraw/rfcs/active-rfcs/0000-tables.md

 3. Do we need per property syncing?

    - May be, to ensure that we don't ignore the changes made by other collaborators e.g.- if a user A made a text change and a user B made a dimension change to the same cell, we need to ensure that both changes are applied.
+4. Do we need `width` and `height` for each cell?

+   - Each cell can have different dimensions but when a dimension is updated, lets say if cell at (1,2) has increased width by `x`, this means the entire column width gets impacted by same amount `x`
+   - Similarly, if cell at (1,2) has increased height by `y`, this means the entire row height gets impacted by same amount `y`
+   - This means that `width` and `height` could be uplifted to the respective `column` and `row` attributes.

 # Adoption strategy